fent/node-feedsub/README.md

   // If you'd like to specify exactly what hours to skip.
   hoursToSkip: [],

-  // same as `skipHours`, but with days
+  // Same as `skipHours`, but with days.
   skipDays: false,

   // Specify exactly what days to skip, ex: ['Saturday', 'Sunday'].
   daysToSkip: [],

-  // options object passed to the http(s).get function
+  // Options object passed to the http(s).get function.
   requestOpts: {}
 }
 ```